We Light The Way

-- To health and wellness for individuals, families and communities
+- Health and wellness for individuals, families and communities

-- To transforming futures by challenging the status quo
+- Transforming futures by challenging the status quo

-- To sustainable change through listening, connecting and empowering
+- Sustainable change through listening, connecting and empowering

-- To new futures by carrying forward our sisters’ legacy
+- New futures by carrying forward our sisters’ legacy

-- To a more just society through advocacy and action
+- A more just society through advocacy and action

 We Light the Way